nitad54448/yappari-5-1/README.md

 This will plot a 3D graph with all DRTs as a function of lambda, like this graph.
 Be patient, it takes time.
 ![plot](https://github.com/nitad54448/yappari-5-1/blob/main/help/images/explore_lambda.png)

 For drt_explore you can specify the defined values separated with & such as

     drt_explore>>0.0001&0.01&99

-This will calculate 99 DRT datasets in the interval 0.001 and 0.01.
+This command will calculate 99 DRT datasets in the interval 0.001 and 0.01.
 For Gold optimization you need to specify the number of iterations, for instance this command will calculate 80 datasets in the 500 to 5000 iterations interval:

     drt_search>>500&5000&80